-A 7.5 kW IPC7 Scintrex Transmitter and an IPR10A receiver were utilised to survey lines at 100 m intervals for the IP survey.
+A 7.5 kW IPC7 Scintrex Transmitter and an IPR10A receiver were utilised to survey lines at 100 m intervals.
 A pole-dipole array was utilised at a dipole spacing of 50 m, n = 1 to 4.
 A long formational, high apparent chargeability zone was defined trending east - west, south of Maligreen gold soil anomalies.
 The anomaly splays onto the south zone of the Maligreen deposit.